Sidy Cissoko: San Antonio Spurs (2023–2025)

 Cissoko was selected with the 44th overall pick of the draft by the San Antonio Spurs.
 On July 27, 2023, he signed with the Spurs.

-He was immediately assigned to the Austin Spurs during his rookie season.
-He played 4 games with the Austin Spurs during the Tip-Off Tournament and averaged 9.5 points, 6.0 rebounds and 4.0 assists in 27.0 minutes in those 4 games before finally having his NBA debut on November 20, 2023.

-In his debut, Cissoko played for 4 minutes and recorded no stats other than 1 turnover as the Spurs suffered a 25-point loss to the Los Angeles Clippers (99 - 124).
+Cissoko was immediately assigned to the Austin Spurs during his rookie season.
+He played with Austin during the Tip-Off Tournament and averaged 9.5 points, 6.0 rebounds and 4.0 assists in 27.0 minutes in four games before making his NBA debut on November 20, 2023.
+In his debut, Cissoko played four minutes and recorded no stats other than one turnover in a 99-124 loss to the Los Angeles Clippers.

-Cissoko struggled shooting-wise in the NBA, shooting 1 for 7 FGs in his first 8 games.
-He gracefully turned this around and in the final 4 games of his rookie season, shot 15 for 26 FGs.
+Cissoko struggled shooting-wise in the NBA, shooting 1-for-7 on FGs in his first eight games.
+He turned the performance around and in the final four games of his rookie season, shot 15-for-26 on FGs.

-Most of Cissoko's rookie and sophomore seasons would be spent in the G-League.
-In his regular season debut with the Austin Spurs on December 28, 2023, Cissoko recorded 22 points, 9 rebounds, 2 assists and 2 steals in a 118 - 117 victory over the South Bay Lakers.

-He went on to average 15.5 points, 4.9 rebounds and 3.3 assists in 29.3 minutes per game while the Austin Spurs finished with a 20 - 14 record and finished as the 7th seed, thus missing the playoffs.
+Cissoko spent most of his rookie and sophomore seasons in the G League.
+In his regular season debut with the Austin Spurs on December 28, 2023, Cissoko recorded 22 points, nine rebounds, two assists, and two steals in a 118-117 victory over the South Bay Lakers.
+He went on to average 15.5 points, 4.9 rebounds, and 3.3 assists in 29.3 minutes per game for Austin.

 Portland Trail Blazers (2025–present)

 On February 3, 2025, Cissoko, alongside Zach LaVine and three first-round picks and two second-round picks, was traded to the Sacramento Kings in exchange for De'Aaron Fox and Jordan McLaughlin, in a deal in which the Spurs also sent Zach Collins, Tre Jones and a 2025-first round pick to the Chicago Bulls.
-On February 5, 2025, Cissoko, along with two second-round draft picks (2028, 2029), was traded to the Washington Wizards in exchange for center Jonas Valančiūnas, but was waived the next day.
+On February 5, Cissoko, along with two second-round draft picks (2028, 2029), was traded to the Washington Wizards in exchange for center Jonas Valančiūnas, but was waived the next day.

-On February 8, 2025, he signed a two-way contract with the Portland Trail Blazers.
+On February 8, 2025, Cissoko signed a two-way contract with the Portland Trail Blazers.
+He made five appearances for the Trail Blazers during the final stretch of the season, averaging 2.0 points, 2.2 rebounds, and 1.8 assists.
+On February 20, 2026, Cissoko's contract was converted into a 2-year, $3.2 million standard deal.